sipcapture/heplify/docs/gap_analysis.md

 4.  **VLAN/ERSPAN/VXLAN Support**:
     - `heplify` has specific flags for these.
-    - *Action*: `afpacket` in `heplify-ng` might support some naturally, but explicit extraction logic is missing.
+    - *Action*: `afpacket` in `heplify` might support some naturally, but explicit extraction logic is missing.

 5.  **De-duplication** (`dedup` flag):
     - *Action*: Add simple cache-based deduplication if required.